LarsThe18Th/Ghosbusters-Passgen/README.md

 Feel free to use this code for your own project, provided you mention my name (Lars The 18Th) as original coder.

  *Use name SMIT,TREMOR for debug mode.

+ [Another version of the ZX Ghostbusters PassGen written in C# by 'Martijn'] (https://dotnetfiddle.net/xhDj1M)